Technical diving books

 Technically Speaking: Talks on Technical Diving Volume 1: Genesis and Exodus- Simon Pridmore

-Prominent author of all things scuba-related, Simon Pridmore has turned his attention to the birth and evolution of technical diving.
+Prominent author of all things scuba-related, Simon Pridmore has turned his attention to technical diving books.
+Specifically in this case, the birth and evolution of technical diving.
 With help from some key people involved in the sport.
 He has managed to turn the story of how tech diving came to be, into a compelling story.
 Well worth a read.

 Technical Diving: An Introduction- Mark Powell